shah-minhaj-abedin/shah-minhaj-abedin/README.md

 - 👋 Hi, I’m @shah-minhaj-abedin, a microbiology student in University of Dhaka.
-I have avid interest in Biological Data science.
+I have an avid interest in Biological Data science.
 I also write feature articles in Bangla.
 - 👀 I’m interested in bioinformatics, virology, immunology and public health.
 I have also interest in climate change, history of science and anthropology.
 - 🌱 I’m currently learning Linux, R and Python and MATLAB.
 - 💞️ I’m looking to collaborate on bioinformatics projects, disease modelling, proteomics data.